-Teaching & Learning Community of Practice 2016-2017
+Teaching & Learning Community of Practice 2017-2018

 The goal of these brown-bag lunches is to build a community around teaching and learning practices in the Department of Psychology.
 Some of the teaching stream faculty will commit to meeting for lunch in the Psychology Lounge once a month to discuss topics around our teaching practice.
-We would love other instructors in the department to participate, including staff, tenured and tenure-stream faculty, sessional instructors, and graduate students interested in teaching.
-Newcomers, including those from other departments, are most welcome.
-No teaching experience is necessary!While each brown-bag lunch will have a specific topic and discussion leader, we can also use these meetings to share ideas, ask questions, and get advice about our general teaching-related challenges.All lunches will take place from 1:00 - 2:00 p.m. in the Psychology Department lounge, room 4043 Sidney Smith Hall, 100 St. George Street.
+All are invited - staff, graduate students, instructors, tenure-stream faculty, and teaching-stream faculty from all departments.
+No teaching experience is necessary - newcomers are most welcome!While each brown-bag lunch will have a specific topic and discussion leader, we can also use these meetings to share ideas, ask questions, and get advice about our general teaching-related challenges.All lunches will take place from 1:00 - 2:00 p.m. in the Psychology Department lounge, room 4043 Sidney Smith Hall, 100 St. George Street.
 Coffee and treats will also be provided.

-Friday, October 14, 2016
+Friday, October 6

 Friday, November 10